Introduction to Python Tutorial

 Any Python code more extensive than expressions goes in [DAT|DATs].
 There are four main places where you will find/create such code:

-- Callback DATs - react to events in your network
+- Callbacks (callback DATs and execute DATs) - react to various TouchDesigner events

 - Script Operators - actually a subset of callback DATs, this code creates the content in these special operators